knzm/procyon/docs/index.rst

   config.set_user_model(UserModel)

 You can still choose not to use :class:`UserModelMixin`.
-In this case, the model should implements :class:`procyon.user.IUserModel`.
+In this case, the model should provides :class:`procyon.user.IUserModel`.

 Create a default user model and use it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~